evertiro/Beacon-For-Helpscout/readme.txt

 Contributors: section214
 Tags: beacon, helpscout, help scout
 Requires at least: 3.0
-Tested up to: 4.3
+Tested up to: 4.7.3
-Stable tag: 1.2.0
+Stable tag: 1.3.0

 Integrate Help Scout Beacons with your WordPress site... without dealing with messy JavaScript!

 == Description ==

 The new Beacon feature from Help Scout is AWESOME!
 But... customizing it if you aren't familiar with JavaScript can be a pain.
 Let us do the customization for you!
 Beacon For Help Scout is a simple but powerful plugin for integrating Beacons into WordPress quickly and easily.
-Simply follow the directions on the [installation tab](https://wordpress.org/plugins/beacon-for-helpscout/installation/), and you'll be up and running in no time!
+Simply follow the directions in the installation section below, and you'll be up and running in no time!

 **Follow this plugin on [GitHub](https://github.com/Section214/Beacon)**